WRANGLER (Horse) CAMP

 WRANGLER CLOTHING REQUIREMENTS

 For safety reasons, Wranglers should have long pants and closed-toed shoes with a heel.
-These don’t have to be high heels.
-Any closed-toed shoe with a defined heel will work!
-Make sure to pack clothes and shoes that can get dirty!
+Any closed-toed shoe with a defined heel will work.
+Please pack clothes and shoes that can get dirty.